 Artspace has transformed the former Franklin Junior High School building into a multipurpose arts center, with 25 affordable live/work studios for individuals and families; 37,775 square feet for artist studios, arts organizations, and arts-friendly businesses; and 36,247 square feet that are operated by the Brainerd School District as community programs space.
 You can visit and learn from local and resident artist and craftsmen.
 The facility is open to the public daily and also hosts special events the second Saturday of the month.

-The Northland Arboretum encompasses over 500 acres in the heart of Brainerd/Baxter.
+The Northland Arboretum encompasses more than 500 acres in the heart of the Brainerd Lakes area.
 The Arboretum is dedicated to getting people involved and aware of nature.
 Areas of interest include the Monet Bridge and Pond, the Landscaping for Wildlife project, the Girl Scout Secret Garden and the many flower beds maintained by volunteers.
 An orienteering course is available for amateurs and experts.
 Four seasons of fun are provided with 20 kilometers of hiking and cross-country ski trails.
 Donations are accepted.

 Experience the history of Marvin Windows and Doors in the Wm.
 S. Marvin Training and Visitor Center.
 The 6,000-square-foot museum and gift shop are open to the public from 8 a.m. to 6 p.m. weekdays and 1-4 p.m. on weekends.
 Exhibits include a combination of artifacts and interactive presentations to create a memorable experience for visitors of all ages.